USS Barite

 USS Barite (IX-161), a Trefoil-class concrete barge designated an unclassified miscellaneous vessel, was the only ship of the United States Navy to be named for barite, a yellow or white crystalline mineral found in metallic veins, resembling marble.
 Her keel was laid down under a Maritime Commission contract (T. B7 D1, MC hull 1335) on 24 November 1943 at South San Francisco, California, by the Belair Shipyard of Barrett and Hilp.
 She was designated IX-161 on 7 February 1944, launched on 18 February 1944 sponsored by Mrs. S. C. Anderson, and delivered to the Navy at her builder's yard on 31 August 1944.
-She was placed in service the same day.
+She was placed in service the same day under command of Lt.
+H. B. Stiehl USNR.

 Service history

 World War II, 1944–1945

 Towed by Iroquois (AT-46), Barite departed San Francisco on 25 September 1944 and entered Pearl Harbor on the morning of 2 October.
 Clearing that port four days later, again astern of Iroquois, the barge proceeded to Eniwetok.
 Thence, under tow by the auxiliary ocean tug ATA-124, with Vaga (YTB-374) as "retriever" and YMS-276 as escort, Barite reached Ulithi, in the Caroline Islands, on 13 January 1945 and joined the armada of 225 ships present at that advanced base.

 Barite served at Ulithi as a floating lubricating oil facility into the spring of 1945, when the advent of the typhoon season made it imperative to shift Service Squadron (ServRon) 10's base to locales other than the Western Caroline Islands.
 Towed thence to Saipan on 15 May, she operated at that island, in the same capacity, as a unit of Service Division 101, a part of ServRon 10.
 Towed from Saipan on 30 June 1945, Barite was moved to Leyte, where she served through V-J Day.

 Reassigned from Service Division 101 directly to the parent command, ServRon 10, on 28 August 1945, Barite remained in Philippine waters for the remainder of her naval service.